bobistefxA54/bobistefx/README.md

 🤖 **Python** - AI/ML (Currently learning)

-### I am always curious and open to learning new things, diving deeper, and specializing in specific technologies.
+### I am always curious and open to learning new things or diving deeper and specializing in specific technologies.